fstwn/malt/README.md

 python componentserver.py
 ```

+Note that you can also run the componentserver using different command line options:
+- `python componentserver.py -d` will run the server in debug mode.
+- `python componentserver.py -f` will run the server without using Flask.
+- `python componentserver.py -n` will run the server in network access mode. **WARNING: THIS IS POTENTIALLY *VERY* DANGEROUS!**

 ## 6. Using one of the provided Hops Components in Grasshopper

 Once the server is running, you can query it at different endpoints.
 When you